hmajid2301/blog/content/posts/2022-10-15-how-to-manage-your-dotfiles-with-dotbot/index.md

 > Clean commands specify directories that should be checked for dead symbolic links.
 These dead links are removed automatically.
 Only dead links that point to somewhere within the dotfiles directory are removed unless the force option is set to true - Dotbot

-So this means it will check our home directory for any dead symbolic links and remove them.
+So this means it will check our home directory (`~`) for any dead symbolic links and remove them.

 #### link

-This is the main part of config file, it tells use where to move files in the dotfiles repo on our systems.
+This is the main part of config file, it tells DotBot where to symlink the files in our dotfiles repo on our systems.
-Where each line refers to a different file.
-The profile file in the dotfiles repository will be copied to `~/.profile` location.
+For example, the profile file in the dotfiles repository will be copied to `~/.profile` location.

 ```yaml
 ~/.profile: profile